-param any parameters used for the spending function.

-parname a character string or strings with the name(s) of the parameter(s) in param.

-sf the spending function specified.

-spend a vector of cumulative spending values corresponding to the input values in t. bound this is null when returned from the spending function, but is set in gsDesign( this is null when returned from the spending function, but is set in gsDesign() if the spending function is called from there.
-Contains z-values for bounds of a design.

-prob this is null when returned from the spending function, but is set in gsDesign()

-if the spending function is called from there.
-Contains probabilities of boundary crossing at i-th analysis for j-th theta value input to gsDesign() in prob[i,j].
+param any parameters used for the spending function. parname a character string or strings with the name(s) of the parameter(s) in param. sf the spending function specified. spend a vector of cumulative spending values corresponding to the input values in t. bound this is null when returned from the spending function, but is set in gsDesign( if the spending function is called from there.
+Contains z-values for bounds of design. prob this is null when returned from the spending function, but is set in gsDesign( if the spending function is called from there.
+Contains probabilities of boundar crossing at i-th analysis for j-th theta value input to gsDesign() in prob[i, j gsDesign, sfHSD, sfPower, sfLogistic, sfExponential, sfTruncated, vignette("gsDesignPackageOverview")